 Updates

+While updates can be performed using the Media Manifest, the most straightforward method is to use MedianInventory and MediaManifestEdit.

 Inventory-only Media Manifest update

 In updates and issue resolution, it is possible that only the Inventory changes.
 To facilitate delivering the Inventory alone, there is a MediaInventory element.
 The essential criteria are that all references to the Inventory are the same.